Karlstor: Architecture

 Beginning in the 16th century, the structures of the first, inner town wall were gradually removed, except form the five old gate towers.
-During the Thirty Years War, when the prince-elector ordered a new system of fortifications meeting the necessities of baroque time's, modern artillery warfare to be laid around the town, the second double-ring's old walls and gates remained, but all structures outside, like the forementioned barbican, were either integrated or laid down and substituted by new bastions.
+During the Thirty Years War, when the prince-elector ordered a new system of fortifications meeting the necessities of Baroque times, modern artillery warfare to be laid around the town, the second double-ring's old walls and gates remained, but all structures outside, like the forementioned barbican, were either integrated or laid down and substituted by new bastions.

 Count Rumford, then commander of the Bavarian army under Charles Theodore, Elector of Bavaria, ordered to alter the edge towers in 1791.
 That same year, Neuhauser Tor was renamed Karlstor after the Elector.

 In 1857 the gunpowder stocks that were stored in an inbound annex to the main tower exploded and damaged annex and main tower so much that soon after both had to be demolished.

 The two remaining flanking towers were redesigned and later connected with a new bridge (Gothic Revival).
 In 1861/62 Arnold Zenetti redesigned the Karlstor to the Neo-Gothic style.
 It was later integrated in the roundel buildings on both sides next to the gate (constructed by Gabriel von Seidl 1899–1902).

 What visitors see nowadays, is these two outside-oriented side towers and its connecting arch, with only little resemblance of the late medieval originals.
 The eventual old gates used to be a lot narrower and even lower than what is on display now: